slash3b/slash3b.github.io/_posts/2019-04-13-inheritance-and-composition-in-php.markdown

 layout: post
 date:   2019-04-13
 comments: true
-title: "Composition vs. Inheritance in PHP tl;dr opinionated version"
+title: "Composition vs. Inheritance in PHP, tl;dr version"
 ---

 After reading a numerous resources on what is composition in terms of OOP and how it plays versus inheritance, I came up with following understanding:

 Inheritance is just another way to inherit other classes.
-Basically you do not inherit class directly but get it injected into the consttuctor in via setter method.
+Basically you do not inherit class directly but get it injected into the consttuctor or via setter method.
 For instance:

 Typical inheritance:
 {%highlight php%}